 So let’s chat about the things I change to make this soup even better than the original.
 I omitted the chives because I thought the green onions gave it enough flavor and chives were expensive at my store.
 I couldn’t justify the cost of them because we never use chives, or at least my husband doesn’t and it’s hard for me to go through the entire container without it going bad.
 You won’t miss the difference.
 I used russet potatoes even though the ingredient list on their website calls for potatoes.
 In soups I like russets because they hold up their shape great while being simmer in liquid.
 I also mashed my potatoes once they were tender.
 So in other words, I left half of the diced and the other half I mashed until the consistency looked perfect.

-- 4 ounces Neufchatel cream cheese, softened at room temperature
+- 4 oz Neufchatel cream cheese, softened at room temperature

 - 3 garlic cloves, minced